VasylKhytrych/DevOps_course_Vasylkh_2024/README.md

 - **```backend.tf```**:
   The backend terraform configuration.
 - **```iam_roles.tf```**:
-  This file contains all recources which were created in IAM (roles, providers, policies).
+  This file contains all resources that were created in IAM (roles, providers, policies).
 - **```main.tf```**:
   The main configuration file where the core infrastructure is defined.
 - **```s3.tf```**: